prescottprue/react-redux-firebase/docs/roadmap.md

 ## Upcoming Minor Version (`v1.2.0`)

+**Note:** These changes include the combination of changes from all pre-release versions

 #### Breaking Changes
 * `profileDecorator` config option renamed to `profileFactory` for clarity
 * default file metadata written to database includes `downloadURL` instead of `downloadURLs` array
+* `populatedDataToJS` method added to populate from normalized redux
+* Populated data is stored normalized (requires `populatedDataToJS` or standard mapping to populate values)

 #### Enhancements
+* `redirect` type authentication working as expected with external auth Providers
 * Config params type validation
 * `fileMetadataFactory` config option added to allow control of metadata written to database when using `uploadFile` and `uploadFiles`
 * docs improvements